nam11/Biology_Invasive_Species/index.md

 ## 3. Solution?

 Buffelgrass grass has become so widespread in the Sonoran desert that for all intents and purposes it is now a part of the ecosystem.
 Aside from the bigger and hotter fires, the buffelgrass is not harmful to the environment.
 Solutions to the buffelgrass problem should focus on the increased fire hazard and not the buffelgrass itself.
-There is no need to remove all of the buffelgrass if a genetic alteration of buffelgrasss could reduce the buffelgrass flammability.
+There is no need to remove all of the buffelgrass if a genetic alteration of buffelgrass could reduce the buffelgrass flammability.
 Additionally, once the re-engineered, fire-resistant buffelgrass is re-released into the Sonoran desert, the fire-resistant buffelgrass is more likely to survive and outcompete the more flammable buffelgrass.

 ### 3.1 Genetic Editing